2024–2025 Florida Citrus Production Guide: Asian Citrus Psyllid

 Factors Affecting Psyllid Populations

 Once young leaves have expanded and are no longer suitable for egg laying, adult psyllids may either feed on mature leaves of the same tree or leave in search of other host plants.
 ACP is only able to reproduce on citrus or citrus relatives like orange jasmine (Murraya paniculata), although other plants may be used for adult survival.
 Target plants may be citrus trees within the same grove (particularly young resets, which flush more often) or trees in neighboring groves.
 Therefore, psyllid management practices in one grove affect future psyllid populations in nearby surrounding citrus groves.
 Temperature is also closely linked to the abundance of psyllids in the field.
 Ideal temperatures for maximum egg production are between 77°F–86°F. Above 93°F, lifespan decreases to less than 30 days, with a corresponding decrease in fecundity.
-Egg laying below 60°F slows to under 2 per day, and development time increases to 2 months.
+Egg laying below 60°F slows to under two per day, and development time increases to two months.
 ACP populations in Florida are consistently lower during the midsummer months and in winter compared to late spring and even early fall due to both temperature and flush availability.

 Psyllid Management